Holborn: Toponymy

-The earliest surviving written record of the area occurs in a charter of 959 AD, in which King Edgar the Peaceful granted Westminster Abbey an area of land (much larger than the later parish of Holborn) stretching from the Abbey, on Thorney Island, to the River Fleet.
+The earliest surviving written record of the area occurs in a charter of 959, in which King Edgar the Peaceful granted Westminster Abbey an area of land (much larger than the later parish of Holborn) stretching from the Abbey, on Thorney Island, to the River Fleet.
 The charter mentions "the old wooden church of St Andrew" (St Andrew, Holborn).
 The name Holborn is used in the charter, but it refers to the River Fleet rather than the district.

 The name "Holborn" may derive from the Middle English hol for "hollow", and bourne, a "brook", referring to the River Fleet as it ran through a steep valley (hollow) in places.

 However, the 16th-century historian John Stow attributes the name to a different watercourse: the Old Bourne ("old brook"), a small stream which he believed ran into the Fleet at Holborn Bridge.
 This structure was lost when the river was culverted in 1732.
 The exact course of the stream is uncertain, but according to Stow it started in one of the many small springs near Holborn Bar, the old City toll gate on the summit of Holborn Hill.
 Other historians, however, find the theory implausible, in view of the slope of the land.

 Administration: Parish and Ward

 The Parish of St Andrew, Holborn, was divided by a civil boundary, with part within the Farringdon Without ward of the City of London (later known as St Andrew Holborn Below the Bars) – which includes the parish church and the part within the Ossulstone Hundred of Middlesex (later known as St Andrew Above the Bars).

 It is not known when the parish of Holborn took on its settled form, but it is likely to have been by the time of the introduction of Canon Law around 1180, with records from the time the hospital of St Giles was established in 1120 indicating that the parish extended further west at that time, presumably to encompass what would become the combined parish of St Giles and Bloomsbury.

 A charter of around 1000 shows the boundaries of the city being pushed west to their settled historic extent in around 1000, though this extramural area would have been very sparsely settled.
-The city’s wards take shape in the 11th century, before the Norman Conquest.
+The city's wards take shape in the 11th century, before the Norman Conquest.
 The civil division of the parish is very ancient and predates the establishment of the parish in its settled form.
 In 1394 the Ward of Farringdon was subdivided into Farringdon Within and Farringdon Without, with south-east Holborn part of the latter.

 The City Bars mark the boundary of the City of London within Holborn.
 In 1994 the City boundary shifted slightly to the junction of Chancery Lane and the Bars were moved accordingly.